 Immigrants Have Civil Rights And Workers’ Rights, And We Are Proud To Defend Them

 You have the same civil rights as a citizen in the United States, regardless of your immigration status.
 Tennessee immigrants are, unfortunately, frequent victims of civil rights, civil liberties, and workers’ rights violations by police, law enforcement, and bosses at work.
 Sadly, persons in powerful positions — government officials, police and employers — often violate immigrants’ rights because they wrongly believe that immigrants cannot defend themselves.
-Let Ozment Law take a look at your potential civil rights or employment case.
+Let Ozment Law, PLC take a look at your potential civil rights or employment case.

-At Ozment Law, we have a long history of standing up for those who cannot stand up for themselves, here in Nashville and throughout Tennessee.
+At Ozment Law, PLC, we have a long history of standing up for those who cannot stand up for themselves, here in Nashville and throughout Tennessee.
 Our immigration and civil rights attorneys have been successful in holding law enforcement and employers accountable for poor treatment of immigrants, both legal and undocumented.
 We have seen the many ways people’s rights can be violated, and we will do everything in our power to uphold yours, while seeing that justice is served.

 In some cases, we may even determine, based on the violation, that you can seek monetary compensation for loss of your rights.
-Whatever the violation of your rights, Ozment Law’s talented and experienced civil rights team welcomes discussing your case and the potential benefits of standing up for your rights.
+Whatever the violation of your rights, Ozment Law, PLC’s talented and experienced civil rights team welcomes discussing your case and the potential benefits of standing up for your rights.

 Civil Rights Violations